 Disciplinary Action While Civil/Criminal Charges Pending .
 Students may be accountable to both civil authorities and to the university for acts that violate local, state or federal laws.
 (Students are encouraged to seek advice of legal counsel when they face criminal charges.)
 Disciplinary action through university processes concurrent with criminal action does not subject a student to “double jeopardy.”

 The university operates under different policies, procedures and standards and thus, will not be bound by the findings of a court of law.
 If the court’s outcome satisfies the university’s interests, such outcome may be recorded on the student’s disciplinary record without invoking the university disciplinary process.
-Should any criminal proceeding result in a felony conviction, as a result of an incident on or off campus, the vice president for Student Affairs reserves the right to summarily dismiss a student.
+Should any criminal proceeding result in a felony conviction, as a result of an incident on or off campus, the Vice President/Vice Provost for Student Affairs reserves the right to summarily dismiss a student.

 Support.
 A student may seek advice from anyone he/she wishes.
 If a student has been charged criminally, we recommend that the student seek professional legal advice.
 The North Carolina State Bar has resources to help find an appropriate licensed attorney.

 For students going through the university's disciplinary process, the use of disciplinary advisors -- staff and students trained specifically in helping students through the on-campus process -- is strongly encouraged.
 [A student, though, may bring any advisor with him/her to a hearing before the Undergraduate Conduct Board, but the advisor must be a member of the university community (current faculty, staff, or student)].
 Experience has shown that students who tap into the services of the university's trained disciplinary advisors are well-prepared for a hearing and have a much better experience with the disciplinary system than those who do not.